LucasHazardous/SentenceFusion/README.md

 }
 ```

 This code logs into Realm SDK application with user credentials and then you are allowed to perform standard operations.
-Of course our rules should disallow a signle user to post two consecutive sentences in a row.
+Of course our rules should disallow a single user to post two consecutive sentences in a row.
 Use [adder.html](./adder.html) to test if your configuration is working properly with two different users you created.

 ---